 OSHA puts the onus of coming up with training programs, delivering that content, and then evaluating drivers on the shoulders of US employers.
 The actual wording on OSHA’s website is, “The standard requires employers to develop and implement a training program based on the general principles of safe truck operation, the types of vehicle(s) being used in the workplace, the hazards of the workplace created by the use of the vehicle(s), and the general safety requirements of the OSHA standard.”

 This is a major burden, and for smaller companies, it can be impossible to meet.
-More and more employers are finding the benefits of turning to third-party companies for the theory-related training portion of the certification process, allowing them to simply evaluate operators after their training has been completed.
+More and more employers are finding the benefits of turning to third-party companies for the theory-related forklift training portion of the certification process, allowing them to evaluate operators simply after their training has been completed.

 Individual job seekers are also finding the benefits of third-party training providers.
-By completing training before even applying for a forklift operator job, you show your dedication and commitment and will stand out from the slew of other applicants.
+By completing online forklift certification training before even applying for a forklift operator job, you show your dedication and commitment and will stand out from the slew of other applicants.

 Online or In-Person Training